PRODUCTS / COMPONENTS / FILTERS /

 Bandpass Filters

-Low insertion loss filters (0.1 dB) are essential for many of today’s defense platforms and modern wireless environments that require high spectral fidelity.
-Low insertion loss filters (0.1 dB) help receivers detect and process low-power targets, as well as discern targets of interest in interference-heavy environments.
+Low insertion loss bandpass filters (0.1 dB) are essential for many of today’s defense platforms and modern wireless environments that require high spectral fidelity.
+Low insertion loss bandpass filters (0.1 dB) by Spectrum Control help receivers detect and process low-power targets, as well as discern targets of interest in interference-heavy environments.
 Spectrum Control offers 0.1 dB loss bandpass filters to help identify weak communication transmissions and recognize valuable intelligence signals in a crowded spectrum.

 Lumped Element Filters